 "Nature does not hurry, yet everything is accomplished." - Lao Tzu

 All Crystal Healing Program and Shamanic Practitioner Program details are listed below.

 Healing with Crystals from the Metaphysical and Animistic Perspective

-Develop a deep and sacred relation with Crystal Energies and Crystal Spirits!
-This program encompasses various crystal healing methodologies, along with the Shamanic and Animistic aspects of crystal healing.
+Develop a deep and sacred relationship with Crystal Energies and Crystal Spirits.
+This program encompasses various crystal healing methodologies, along with the Shamanic and Animistic aspects of Crystal Healing.
 Students learn teachings to develop a strong and deep relationship to the Spirits of the Stones for working with them for self healing, and healing for others, from a metaphysical and animistic approach.
 A combination of teachings and extensive hands on experience is incorporated - so students can develop a deep understanding, comprehension, and solid healing relationships with the Energies and Spirits of Crystals and Stones.

 Shamanic Spirit Program

-2 Year Shamanic Apprenticeship &
+2 Year Shamanic Apprenticeship & Shamanic Practitioner Training

 A focus in Core Shamanism